ateliware/dev-hiring-challenge/README.md

 - Make sure to be on the frontend folder `cd frontend`
 - Open the .env.local file and add the Gitpeek API address (eg. API_URL=http://localhost:8080);
 - Make sure you have [docker-compose installed](https://docs.docker.com/compose/install/);
-- Start the container `docker-compose up`
+- Start the container `docker-compose up -d`
 - Open [http://localhost:3000](http://localhost:3000) with your browser to see the result 👀️.

 **You can also check the deployed version of [Gitpeek](https://gitpeek.vercel.app/)**